the-data-lab/deep-codegen/README.md

 The `kernel.dsl` file should contain one line for each kernel API the user wishes to implement.
 These lines should be formatted as C/C++ function declarations and end with a semicolon.
 The return type should be `void`.
-There can be multiple input tensors in a kernel, each should contain the string `input` somewhere in the argument's name.
+There can be multiple input tensors in a kernel.
 Each input tensor should be of the type `array{$x}d_t<float>&`, where `{$x}` is the dimension of the input.
 After the input tensor arguments, the output tensor arguments should be added, which also relies on `array{$x}d_t<float>&` class type.
 The output should be called `output` if there is only one, and they should be named `output1`, `output2`, `output3`, etc. if there is more than one output.
 If there are multiple outputs, the Python APIs will return multiple values, one for each output.

 The generator supports any custom class, such as a blind class `graph_t`, and can be used in the kernel API specification.
 Other built in data-types are supported as well.